khan9048/Facial_depth_estimation/README.md

 We will also update latest progress and available sources to this repository~

-# 3D-Synthetic-Data
+# Note
-This repository contains PyTorch implementations.
+This repository contains PyTorch implementations of https://github.com/ialhashim/DenseDepth on our new high quality generated 3D synthetic dataset.

+#